 From just a quick look at Dear Kate’s website, the high-performance underwear do not compromise on style one bit.
 There are different colors and cuts.
 All of the styles are modern and adorably sexy.
 The technology behind this miracle leak-resistant underwear is a patent-pending, revolutionary fabric that includes three breathable layers (though it’s super-duper thin) that do three separate, yet important things: prevent staining (for heavy periods), provide leakage-protection and wicking.

-I wore the Dear Kate Starlet Low-Rise Hipster with Mini Lining.
+I wore the Dear Kate Starlet Low-Rise Hipster with Mini Lining (no longer available so I linked to a similar style).
 It is so well-cut and adorable that I was even tempted to take a picture for you in my skivvies, but then I came to my senses.
 Dear Kate undies come with either mini lining (which is advertised as holding up to one (1) teaspoon of liquid and the full-lining, up to three (3) teaspoons of liquid.
 Before wearing, I filmed a little video where I put my Dear Kate leak-resistant undies to the test with water and the mini lining prevented over 1.5 teaspoons of water getting through.
 Only when I tried to get the mini-lined undies to resist 2 teaspoons did a TINY bit of water leak through.
 Very impressive.

 Here’s the video where I “stress test” my Dear Kate leak-resistant underwear: